The Hunchback of Notre Dame (1956 film): Plot

 In Paris, Pierre Gringoire watches a crowd of hecklers ridicule his play.
 Clopin Trouillefou, the leader of the Roma, interrupts the play and disperses the crowd to attend the Feast of Fools, where Esmeralda performs an exotic dance.
-Claude Frollo becomes infatuated with her, and orders Quasimodo, his servant and the hunchbacked bellringer of the Notre Dame cathedral, to destroy their rituals.
+Claude Frollo becomes infatuated with her, and orders Quasimodo, his servant and the hunchbacked bellringer of the Notre-Dame Cathedral, to destroy their rituals.
 Shortly after, Quasimodo is crowned the King of the Fools and paraded throughout the streets.
 By nighttime, Frollo removes Quasimodo from the festivities.
 As they return home, Frollo orders Quasimodo to abduct Esmerelda.
-Quasimodo traps Esmeralda, but he is arrested by soldiers under the command of Captain Phoebus.
-He takes Esmeralda to an inn where he hopes to sleep with her but she leaves.
+Quasimodo traps Esmeralda, but soldiers under the command of Captain Phoebus arrest him.
+He takes Esmeralda to an inn where he hopes to sleep with her, but she leaves.

 Meanwhile, Gringoire is taken to the Court of Miracles and is sentenced to hang unless a woman is willing to marry him.
 Esmeralda arrives and agrees to marry him to spare his life.
 The next day, Quasimodo is flogged for the attempted kidnapping as Frollo practices alchemy to determine how to create gold.
 As Quasimodo begs the crowd for water, Esmeralda arrives and feeds him a vase of water.
 Quasimodo is later freed, and Frollo is angered when he learns Gringoire has married Esmeralda.
 As Frollo approaches her when she spells out Phoebus's name, he accuses Esmeralda of witchcraft.

 Phoebus arrives at the residence of Fleur-de-Lys de Gondelaurier, his fiancée, but agrees to meet Esmeralda at the inn later that night.
-Frollo learns about their meeting and spies from below as Phoebus and Esmeralda embrace.
+Frollo learns of their meeting and spies on them from below as Phoebus and Esmeralda embrace.
 Phoebus throws out Esmeralda's knife, and a jealous Frollo stabs Phoebus in the back (though Phoebus survives).
-Esmeralda is charged with attempted murder and during her trial, the innkeeper and a dwarf accuse her of sorcery but attest to seeing a dark-hooded figure outside.
-Esmeralda is escorted to the dungeon, and under torture, she confesses to stabbing Phoebus.
+Esmeralda is charged with attempted murder, and during her trial, the innkeeper and a dwarf accuse her of sorcery but claim they saw a dark-hooded figure outside.
+Esmeralda is escorted to the dungeon, and under torture, she confesses she stabbed Phoebus.